LLoos112/reproducible_research_project_g7/README.md

 # reproducible_research_project_g7

-This is the repository of Reproducible Research for Group 7.
 This repository contains the work for the Reproducible Research Project completed by Group 7.

 The aim of this project is to utilise customer payment-related variables to predict